Last Updated on December 17, 2021

 1. Lenovo Flex 5 81X20005US – Recommended 2 in 1 Laptop for Graphic Design

 First up we have a highly recommended mid range option for those looking for a fairly powerful machine at a good value.
 The central attraction of this laptop is the processor.
 More on this below.

 Lenovo Flex 5 is a 14″ convertible laptop that features a good range of specs suitable for most intermediate level designers.
 14″ screen is the middle of the road between a 13.3″ and a large 15.6″ screen.
 Therefore, it offers a balance between portability and working comfort.

 For starters this laptop features the latest AMD Ryzen 5 4500U processor.
-The 4th Gen Ryzen processors have just recently hit the market and they offer huge improvement over their predecessor AMD Ryzen 3500U.
+The 4th Gen Ryzen processors offer huge improvement over their predecessor AMD Ryzen 3500U.

 As you can see here, the AMD Ryzen 5 4500U is 50% better than the previous gen 3500U.
 No other generation improves so much on their predecessor as this.

-Hence as far as the performance goes, this has the best value for the price.
+Hence as far as the performance goes, this has the best value for the price in our opinion.

 Other than that, it offers a decent FHD resolution touchscreen.
 It comes with a Digital Pen that you can use for designing work.